Why Life Isn’t Fair (a series of sorts)

 Outside of the “coincidence” that I was currently working on a screenplay about a death caused by a heroin-using driver, the incident produced no immediate tingle of Greater Purpose in me.
 Nor did I sense any upside when my right shoulder and lower back began to complain.

 But then, one by one, reasons began to materialize.

 First, to my surprise, the addict’s insurance company did not dispute the charges.
 They offered me twice the value of my car, a 28 year old Porsche that I’d wanted to sell for years but that had needed pricier repairs than it was worth.
 The settlement money allowed me to acquire an SUV I badly needed for my upcoming film project (yes, the one about the addict).

-Second, X-rays and MRIs revealed some preexistent issues I needed to know about, as well.
-I’m now pursuing a course of injections and therapy for both accident and newly aggravated former injuries.
+Second, X-rays revealed an issue I needed to know about (arthritis).
+I’m now pursuing a course of injections and therapy for both the accident and that newly aggravated former issue.

 Finally, the addict, Christopher, was sent to a drug treatment center which may well have been the turning point of his life.
 I’ve prayed for him ever since because this was so clearly one of the reasons—maybe the main reason—the incident occurred.
 Interestingly, the name Christopher means “Christ-bearer.”

 Yes, I’m implying that there is Someone behind all this, Someone with a Plan, and not only that bad things have reasons, but that our recognizing and participating in those reasons may be a part of the Plan.
 Bringing good from evil is God’s M.O.
 And he calls us to complete the process.
 Am I imagining a Greater Purpose where there is none?
 Could be.
 But every time I taste my wife’s lemon bars I realize, This is why God created lemons.